Sept 10th The

 coding throughout, its coding is a column-coding, but

 The braid in Fig.388 has also an over-under

-coding throughout, its coding is a row-coding,
+coding throughout, its coding is a row-coding, but is not

 see arrowed columns ).